 Anne’s husband died suddenly after a brief illness on 22 October 1751.
 Their son was just three years old.
 Anne was appointed regent for him, and she was known to be proud and stubborn.
 Anne’s health declined throughout 1758, and she wanted to settle the matter of her daughter’s marriage.
 “I must establish my daughter, she is very young, but the position of our house in the Republic makes me anxious for her to stay there to support the well-intentioned and discourage faction.”
 Carolina married Charles Christian of Nassau-Weilburg, but Anne did not live to see it.
 She had suffered from fever and a heaviness of her legs, and on 9 January 1759, the pain became so unbearable, that Anne was heard screaming.
 On 12 January, she rallied and told her chaplain, “I am ready to go when God calls me.'”
 She fell asleep and died later that day with her daughter beside her.
 Her son had been sent to bed.

 A newspaper paid tribute to her:

-“A princess who in her tenderest years already showed an upright and sincere piety, a princess who in all the blows of life showed a steadfast resignation, a princess skilled in different languages, a princess who although born and bred in another country was in no way an enemy to ours.”1
+“A princess who in her tenderest years already showed an upright and sincere piety, a princess who in all the blows of life showed a steadfast resignation, a princess skilled in different languages, a princess who although born and bred in another country was in no way an enemy to us.”1